amirchev/OBS-Lyrics/README.md

 Feel free to make pull requests for any features you implement yourself, I'll be happy to take a look at them.

 amirchev
+with significant contributions from taxilian and DC Strato